 Business Advising Agriculture Promoter

-Volunteers enter their communities as learners, using tools they have been taught during pre-service training to help facilitate integration into the community and collaborate with community members in identifying local needs and making plans for how they would like to address them.
-Part of this process involves identifying work partners; including model farmers, local host country ministry technicians, and community leaders.
-Interaction might be one-on-one, as when working alongside a farmer in her kitchen garden, or in a group setting, as when co-leading with a model farmer about better fertilization practices to the local coffee producers association.
-Most communities also have a limited amount of support from the national agricultural ministry or non-governmental organizations.
+Volunteers integrate into the community, applying the skills and competencies practiced during Pre-Service Training.
+Volunteers and work partners collaborate to identify and prioritize local needs, as well as co-plan strategies to address them.
+Part of this process involves identifying work partners, including model farmers, local host country ministry technicians, and community leaders.
+Interaction might be one on one, as when working alongside a farmer in her kitchen garden, or in a group setting, as when co-teaching with a model farmer about better fertilization practices to the local coffee producers association.

 COVID-19 Volunteer Activities

 In the past year, the world has been impacted by the COVID-19 pandemic.
 As a Volunteer, you will be trained in how to best protect yourself from COVID-19 exposure and understand the impact of and steps to reduce stigma related to COVID-19.
 You may also have the opportunity to engage with your community on implementing or enhancing COVID-19 mitigation activities, such as COVID-19 prevention and risk reduction strategies including social distancing, hand washing, mask wearing, addressing myths and misconceptions related to these practices, and vaccine hesitancy.
 Activities will be tailored to address the COVID-19 circumstances in the communities where you will serve.

 Qualified candidates will have one or more of the following criteria:

 • Bachelor of Arts/Bachelor of Science degree in any business discipline